Our church is a Green Sanctuary

 Our Charter Statement: The Green Sanctuary Team at Murray UU Church is committed to promote and support the pursuit of environmentally sustainable practices in our congregation.
 Our purpose is to minimize our footprint on the earth, in the face of the global climate change.
 We do this as an expression of living our UU values.

-In May 2017, we submitted our application to be a UUA Green Sanctuary Candidate.
-This includes a proposal to conduct 12 projects, in pursuit of Green Sanctuary certification, as follows:
+In June 2019, we were recognized as a UUA Green Sanctuary.
+We conducted these 12 projects, in pursuit of Green Sanctuary certification, as follows:

 - Address food insecurity—Building on our Food Pantry & Food N Friends Kitchen ministries, increase understanding of food insecurity with education & advocacy.